pbarston/Yankees_Coaching_Tree/README.md

 #Public_Code contains the code you can use.
 PLEASE NOTE: YOU WILL HAVE TO MANUALLY CHANGE YOUR DIRECTORY ("YOUR DIRECTORY HERE") IN ORDER TO GET THE SUBSEQUENT STEPS.

-I'll be updating the codes as I progress each week.

-Let me know what you think!
+Let me know your thoughts - interesting to see the evolution of just how connected the modern Yankees coaching staff has become!